Create Your Schedule

 Keep going until your schedule is complete.
 Be sure to pick alternates in case your first choices are full or not available.

-- If you see a lab or tutorial listed below the class, colour-coded in blue or green, you must register for this as well.
+- If you see a lab or tutorial listed below the course, colour-coded in blue or green, you must register for this as well.
 If multiple options are given, you can pick the one that best fits your schedule.
 Lab sections start with the letter 'B' and Tutorial sections start with the letter 'T.'

 Understanding the Timetable